 In honor of Movember, we’re celebrating Craftsy’s male knitters!

-Stephan West knits one of his famous shawls in Shawlscapes
+Stephan West knits one of his famous shawls

 Have you looked at projects from Franklin Habit‘s Heirloom Lace Edgings class?
 Talk about some gorgeous knitting!
 Franklin’s love of knitting translates into other creative parts of his life, too.
 He’s the author of It Itches: A Stash of Knitting Cartoons (Interweave Press, 2008) and runs popular knitting blog The Panopticon.